Movies: Escape or Compass?

 So anyway, movies like Fame, A Chorus Line, and Staying Alive (also above my age) became my adolescent obsessions.

-They were these gritty blueprints of ambition, desperation, and sacrifice.
+They were a sort of blueprint for life at the time.
 They showed me that success was something you yearned for and struggled for.

 Movies: The Original Group Therapy

-But sometimes, the heart of a good story gets lost beneath flashy special effects, or rushed plots; the emotional impact of movies can disappear when nuance is traded for a killer spectacle.
+But sometimes, the heart of a good story gets lost beneath flashy special effects or rushed plots; a movie's emotional impact can disappear when nuance is traded for a killer scene.

 Tradition, Nerd Edition